Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: To Beyond

 Conversely, the use of a global dimension provides counter-intuitive results.
 For example, letting $Q=2$ throughout our space would lead any point in $[\frac{1}{4},1]$ to be of dimension 1, and any line segment to be of dimension 2.
 Not only would the geometric information obtained be muddled, it would not conform to dimensions of line segments and points in standard $\R$.
 Similar problems occur if $Q=1$ is chosen to be the global dimension, with a line segment in $[0,\frac{1}{4}]$ attaining dimension 0 with endpoints of dimension -1.

 Just as we did with the line segment, we can create new patchwork spaces out of the unit square, or any other subset of $\R^N$ with normalized, finite diameter.
-Let us take the unit square and split it into fourths, giving each fourth a different metric, with the condition that the shared edge belongs to the minimizing distance.
-In particular, let us use the distances in Figure \ref{fig: 4}, where $d$ is the $\ell_\infty$ metric, we will have an $A(1,6)$-type space with the new metric given by the minimizing path.
+Let us take the unit square and split it into fourths, giving each fourth a different snowflake metric (viewed as quadrants, we use $d$ in QI, $d^{1/2}$ in QII and QIV, and $d^{1/3}$ in QIII), with the condition that the shared edge belongs to the minimizing distance.
+If we use $d$ as the $\ell_\infty$ metric, we will have an $A(1,6)$-type space with the new metric given by the minimizing path .

 \begin{example}